 KELLY AIR FORCE BASE

 KELLY AIR FORCE BASE.
-Kelly Air Force Base, the oldest continuously operating flying base in the United States Air Force, is located at the southwestern edge of San Antonio.
-It is the largest single employer in San Antonio.
+Kelly Air Force Base was located at the southwestern edge of San Antonio and at its closing was the oldest continuously-operating flying base in the United States Air Force and the largest single employer in San Antonio.
 Capt.
 Benjamin Foulois, the "father of military aviation," selected the site in November 1916 to expand the activities of the fledgling Aviation Section of the United States Army Signal Corps from Fort Sam Houston.
 The new airfield was named for Lt.
 George E. Kelly, who was killed in a crash at Fort Sam Houston on May 10, 1911.
 He was the first American military aviator to lose his life while piloting a military aircraft.
 The base was initially called Aviation Camp, then Kelly Field.
 When the air force achieved autonomy in 1947, the name was changed to Kelly Air Force Base.

 After the war Kelly continued to expand and had worldwide logistic responsibilities for such aircraft as the B-29, B-50, B-36, B-47, and B-58 bombers; F-102 and F-106 fighters; and various cargo aircraft, including the huge C-5 transport.
-To provide the facilities necessary to meet those responsibilities all of the remaining World War I hangers were removed, and a million-square-foot hanger was constructed.
+To provide the facilities necessary to meet those responsibilities, all of the remaining World War I hangers were removed, and a million-square-foot hanger was constructed.
 It was the largest structure in the world without center columns.
 In keeping with developing technology, mechanized central receiving operations, underground fuel and defuel systems, modern data-processing systems, and an automated air freight terminal were installed at Kelly.
-In addition to the logistical mission, Kelly AFB was host to the Electronics Security Command, the Air Force News Service, and national guard and reserve units.
+In addition to the logistical mission, Kelly AFB was host to the Electronics Security Command, the Air Force News Service, and National Guard and reserve units.

-A Brief History of Kelly Air Force Base (Kelly Air Force Base, San Antonio, n.d.).
-San Antonio Express-News, May 23, 28, 30, 1993.
+A Brief History of Kelly Air Force Base (SA-ALC Office of History, San Antonio, n.d.).
+A History of Military Aviation in San Antonio (HQ AETC Office of History, 2010).
+Port San Antonio: Our Mission + Story (http://www.portsanantonio.us/Webpages.asp?wpid=472), accessed March 6, 2018.
+San Antonio Express-News, May 23, 28, 30, 1993; June 25, 1998.
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Art Leatherwood, "KELLY AIR FORCE BASE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/qbk01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Art Leatherwood, rev. by Laurie E. Jasinski, "KELLY AIR FORCE BASE," accessed July 03, 2020, http://www.tshaonline.org/handbook/online/articles/qbk01.